-- power to direct the relevant activities - · exposure, or rights, to variable returns, and - the ability to utilise power to affect the entity's returns
+- · Power to direct the relevant activities of the entity - Exposure, or rights, to variable returns from its involvement with the entity, and - · The ability to utilise power to affect the entity's returns

 The determination of control is based on current facts and circumstances and is continuously assessed.
 The Consolidated Entity has power over an entity when it has existing substantive rights that provide it with the current ability to direct the entity's relevant activities, being those activities that significantly affect the entity's returns.
 The Consolidated Entity also considers the entity's purpose and design.
 If the Consolidated Entity determines that it has power over an entity, the Consolidated Entity then evaluates its exposure, or rights, to variable returns by considering the magnitude and variability associated with its economic interests.